 School of Architecture MS-50

 Houston, TX 77005-1892

 Your application and all supporting documents help us know your work, your goals, and your abilities as a future architect.
-Your personal statement should articulate why you are drawn to the Graduate Program in Architecture at Rice (what experience prepares you, as well as what particular ambitions you have for your potential studies here at Rice).
+Your personal statement should articulate why you are drawn to the Graduate Program in Architecture at Rice (what experiences have prepared you, and what aspirations do you have for your potential studies here at Rice?).